 - Graduate Certificate in Strategy and Management Consulting

 - Graduate Certificate in Technology Commercialization

-- Food Industry Management Program
+- Food Industry Management Program (Undergraduate)

-Completing the proscribed course of study leads to a certificate, officially recognized by the University, and not to a degree, but most course work completed for these certificate programs can subsequently be transferred (if sufficiently current) or credited to a degree.
+Completing the prescribed course of study leads to a certificate, officially recognized by the University, and not to a degree, but most course work completed for these certificate programs can subsequently be transferred (if sufficiently current) or credited to a degree.